digidem/comapeo-schema/docs/preset.md

 # Preset

-Presets are matched to observations, nodes, ways and relations and defined how the entity should be displayed and what field should be visible to the user.
-The best matching preset is used if multiple presets match an entity.
+Presets define how map entities are displayed to the user.
+They define the icon used on the map, and the fields / questions shown to the user when they create or edit the entity on the map.
+The `tags` property of a preset is used to match the preset with observations, nodes, ways and relations.
+If multiple presets match, the one that matches the most tags is used.

 # Properties